After a deservingly hyped Civil War, let’s answer the real question: Who has the better solo franchise – Iron Man or Captain America?

 Likewise, they both delivered their own brand of franchises.
 Iron Man is all slick and modern.
 Captain America is old school and gritty.
 So who can claim the bragging rights?

 Not long after, Captain America pops up.
-The First Avenger has a retro vibe and old fashioned blockbuster entertainment, with the introduction of a more endearing supporting cast – Peggy Carter and Bucky Barnes.
+The First Avenger has a retro vibe and old fashioned blockbuster entertainment, with the introduction of an equally endearing supporting cast – Peggy Carter and Bucky Barnes.
 After flailing around with a modest but unremarkable career, Chris Evans hits the jackpot as Steve Rogers.
 However, his debut is also a by-the-numbers flick that looks more like an appetizer to pass the time before the main course – The Avengers.

 Round 1: Iron Man wins this round as the more enjoyable action hero flick for both comic fans and uninitiated moviegoers.
 This is not to say that Steve Rogers/Captain America doesn’t have potential.
 The straight laced superhero’s first swing isn’t just as exciting as Stark’s first flight.